 4. Your Lifestyle.
 If you want a healthy life, you have to be willing to change how you live.
 It doesn't mean changing everything overnight, but simply being open to new ways of doing things.
 Some things you might need to change for a healthy life are:

 - Daily Routines.
 You may need to get up earlier to prepare your lunch or squeeze in a workout, use your lunch hour for exercise or go for a walk after work instead of watching TV.
-Are you willing to do this?
+Exercising on a daily basis changes your entire day, so sitting down with your schedule to see where those changes need to happen is your first step in establishing an exercise habit.

 - Limits.
 You might need to set new rules for yourself limiting how much TV you watch or how long you sit at the computer.
 You'll need to pay attention to how you spend your time and where you're out of balance so you can add more movement.